hulkco/beaconstac.github.io/docs/common-questions.md

 ### **<a name="How do I monitor the health of all my beacons?"></a>How do I monitor the health of all my beacons?**

 You can monitor parameters such as battery level, temperature, signal strength, etc. with the Beaconstac app.
 All of this data gets posted onto our servers.
 You can then log into the admin console dashboard to see the health of all your beacons.

-### **<a name="Can I change the UUID/major/minor using Android app?"></a>Can I change the UUID/major/minor using Android app?**

-Yes, you can change the Major and Minor numbers, but not the UUID using the Android app.

 ### **<a name="What is the broadcast range and frequency (advertising interval) of the beacons?"></a>What is the broadcast range and frequency (advertising interval) of the beacons?**